crowdsecurity/crowdsec-upsun-starter-project/README.md

 # CrowdSec Security Engine for Upsun

+> ℹ️ [beta] This is the first iteration of this starter kit, you can propose improvements for your specific use case and additional remediation components by creating an issue or pull request.

 ## Why install CrowdSec in UpSun

 CrowdSec will provides real-time detection of malicious behavior that reaches your linked projects, automatically analyzing HTTP logs for attack patterns and suspicious activities.
 You benefit from community-curated blocklists and threat intelligence from the global CrowdSec network, ensuring proactive protection against emerging threats before they impact your applications.